-Sometimes municipalities will exempt thicker plastic bags and/or certain businesses – restaurants and non-profits, for example.
+Sometimes municipalities will exempt thicker plastic bags and/or certain businesses; for example, restaurants and non-profits.

-Now that the details of the law are clarified, let’s look at solutions for your wastebasket or bathroom waste bin:
+Now that I’ve clarified the details of the law, let’s look at solutions for your wastebasket or bathroom waste bin:

 - Garbage bags.
 Use those kitchen garbage bags for all your waste needs.
-Consider using recycled plastic trash bags, like Seventh Generation, for all your trash needs.
+Consider using recycled plastic trash bags, like Seventh Generation.

 - Paper bags.